 Major incident.
 For a more serious incident (where a finding of responsibility may result in a status of pending termination of residency; termination of residency; pending suspension; suspension; or expulsion), the Student may choose to respond to the charges in writing (as described above), or to participate in a hearing process in person through existing procedures.
 The Director of Student Conduct will determine whether this process should take place during the summer or term of geographically remote course or after classes have reconvened in the following semester.
 For incidents that occur in a geographically remote location, a hearing with the Respondent or witness (es) present may occur.
 All such hearings will take place on the property of the College, and the Respondent is financially responsible for any travel costs incurred to attend the hearing.
 In addition, participation in a hearing by means of technology such as video, telephone, Internet chat, or video may also occur with mutual consent of the Respondent and Reporter and the Director of Student Conduct.

 H. Interim Measures/Remedies.

-- No Contact Directive.
-A no contact directive is an official College directive that serves as notice to an individual that they must not have physical contact with or proximity to, or direct verbal, electronic, written, and/or indirect third party Communications with another individual.
+No Contact Directive.
+A no contact directive is an official College directive that serves as notice to an individual that they must not have physical contact with or proximity to, or direct verbal, electronic, written, and/or indirect Communications intentionally made through another individual..